balle/codekid.net/_source/cooking/pizza.md

 Than put the other ingredients on top, drizzle some olive oil over it and bake for another 5-6 minutes.

+Add the grill function if you can and substract a minute from the last baking time.

 ## Pizza sauce

 * 1 can chopped or peeled tomatos